 Unfortunately, despite its religious value, San Ventura was severely damaged and its convent and hospital were destroyed by an army of soldiers ransacking Spello in the turbulent 16th century.
 The church was restored decades later (1625) but this period caused some decline in its importance and it came out from the renovations quite resized (for example, the tympanum, a decorative surface over a door or a portal, was demolished).

-A few years later, in 1656, the Order of the Cruciferi (a minor religious order then absorbed by the Franciscans) was suppressed and therefore San Ventura, which was administered by them for Ventura Spellucci was himself a member, passed on to the Franciscans.
+A few years later, in 1656, the Order of the Cruciferi (a minor religious order then absorbed by the Franciscans) was suppressed and therefore San Ventura, which they administered for Ventura Spellucci was himself a member, passed on to the Franciscans.
 This caused its importance to decrease even more.

 Finally, during Second World War it was even used as temporary storage for cereals, which clearly damaged its features, so in the 1960s a major renovation was necessary – this was radical, with the façade being completely rebuilt both externally and internally.